 Treatment for Concerta Addiction

 Because individuals can develop physical dependence on Concerta (having both tolerance and withdrawal), anyone who has abused the drug for more than a few weeks should consult with a physician before discontinuing it.
-Chronic abusers will benefit from a formal physician-assisted withdrawal management program to address cravings and withdrawal symptoms, and to help them get on the road to recovery.
-Most often, withdrawal management for stimulant medications (medical detox) can be successfully completed in an inpatient treatment setting, a residential treatment setting, or even an outpatient treatment setting, depending on the needs of the individual.
+Chronic abusers will benefit from a formal physician-assisted withdrawal management program (medical detox) to address cravings and withdrawal symptoms, and to help them get on the road to recovery.
+This can be successfully completed in an inpatient treatment setting, a residential treatment setting, or even an outpatient treatment setting, depending on the needs of the individual.

 Following withdrawal management, individuals should become involved in a formal substance use disorder treatment program that should include the following components:

-- Substance use disorder therapy as the mainstay of substance use disorder treatment, typically psychotherapy that involves some form of cognitive-behavioral approach and that can be performed in group therapy, individual therapy, or a combination of group and individual sessions
+- Psychotherapy that involves some form of cognitive-behavioral approach and that can be performed in group therapy, individual therapy, or a combination of group and individual sessions.

-- Complementary and adjunctive alternative therapies as needed in the individual case
+- Complementary and adjunctive alternative therapies as needed.

-Success is often just a matter of remaining in treatment and trying to improve one’s condition despite experiencing inevitable setbacks that occur as a result of living in the world.
 Relapses occur frequently, even in individuals who are involved in the most comprehensive forms of treatment.
 Remaining involved in treatment helps individuals learn from their experiences, develop stronger plans of recovery, and eventually experience success.
-There is a strong relationship between successful recovery from any substance use disorder and the length of time that one remains actively involved in treatment-related activities, such that those who remain in treatment-related activities for longer periods of time have far greater rates of success in recovery.
+There’s a strong relationship between successful recovery from a substance use disorder and the length of time that one remains actively involved in treatment-related activities, such that those who remain in treatment-related activities for longer periods of time have far greater rates of success in recovery.

 Any individual who has developed a stimulant use disorder as a result of Concerta abuse requires formal intervention and long-term treatment.
 The potential for successful recovery increases as a result of maintaining involvement in treatment-related activities for years following initial abstinence from Concerta.